-Hello, Talku Talku foodies!
-Our lunch inspiration is Banga soup or Ofe Akwu as it is called in the South Eastern part of Nigeria.
-Ofe Akwu can also be referred to as ‘Palm Fruit soup’.
+Hello, Today on how to make Banga soup (Ofe Akwu) as it is called in the South-Eastern part of Nigeria.
+Banga Soup or Ofe Akwu can also be referred to as ‘Palm Fruit soup’.
 This soup is also eaten by people in the Niger Delta area.
 Here’s how to make Banga soup (Ofe Akwu).
+Let’s get started!

 - 1 kilogram of palm fruits or 800 grams of tinned palm fruit concentrate